eslint/eslint-github-bot/README.md

 The bot is deployed to a [Dokku](https://dokku.com) instance named <https://github-bot.eslint.org> and is installed as a GitHub Application at the organization level.

+The URL to receive webhooks is the default for Probot, which is `/api/github/webhooks`.
+This must be configured for the app on the ESLint organization.

 ### Health Check

 <https://github-bot.eslint.org/ping>